course-details-portlet

 Knowledge

-• Knowledge of analysis and assessment of argumentation, as well as central concepts from argumentation theory
+• knowledge of analysis and assessment of argumentation, as well as central concepts from argumentation theory

-• Familiarity with basic theories of knowledge, and with what distinguishes scientific knowledge from other forms of knowledge
+• familiarity with basic theories of knowledge, and with what distinguishes scientific knowledge from other forms of knowledge

-• Knowledge of technology - as theory and practice - in historical and future oriented perspective
+• knowledge of technology - as theory and practice - in historical and future oriented perspective

-• Knowledge of different theories and views of humanity, culture, and nature
+• knowledge of different theories and views of humanity, culture, and nature

-• Knowledge of different views of the relation between individual and community, and the structuring of society
+• knowledge of different views of the relation between individual and community, and the structuring of society

-• Knowledge of main types of ethical thinking
+• knowledge of main types of ethical thinking

-• Knowledge of the engineering profession and the role of engineers, as well as ethical problems regarding environment, society and working life
+• knowledge of the engineering profession and the role of engineers, as well as ethical problems regarding environment, society and working life

 Skills

-• Can identify and reflect critically on engineering problems in light of different views of science, technology and ethics
+• identify and reflect critically on engineering problems in light of different views of science, technology and ethics

 General competencies

-• Can reflect critically on different views of value, science and technology, and relate theses to one’s own profession and to professional practice
+• reflect critically on different views of value, science and technology, and relate theses to one’s own profession and to professional practice

 Learning methods and activities